-The Bucknell Environmental Center's first ever "Environmental Snaptalks" occurred on Thursday, March 10th.
-6 professors from across colleges and departments spoke for 8 minutes each on a variety of environmental and sustainability perspectives.
-Their presentations are available for viewing below.
+The Bucknell Center for Sustainability & the Environment's first ever "Environmental Snaptalks" occurred on Thursday, March 10, 2011.
+Six professors from across colleges and departments spoke for eight minutes each on a variety of environmental and sustainability perspectives.
+Their presentations are available for to view:

 - Kevin Gilmore, visiting assistant professor of civil and environmental engineering, examined "Implementation of the Total Dissolved Solids Restrictions on Marcellus Shale Flowback Water."

 - Duane Griffin, associate professor of geography, talked about "How Biodiversity Changed the Last Time Climate Ran Amok."

 - Tammy Hiller, associate professor of management, described "Introducing the new Managing for Sustainability Major in the School of Management."

 - Sheila Lintott, assistant professor of philosophy, discussed "Aesthetic Dimension of the Interrelations between Ecological Science and Ethics: The Other Leopoldian Bridge."

 - George Shields, dean of the College of Arts and Sciences, presented "Modeling the Growth of Clusters and Aerosols from First Principles: How do we Understand Feedback Systems in a Warming Climate?"